JuDFTteam/masci-tools/README.md

 It should not depend on `aiida-core`!

-## Layout of`masci-tools`
+## Layout of `masci-tools`

 * `io`
     * Contains methods to write certain files
     * `io.parsers`: Contains parsers of certain code output or input files
-* `tests`
+* `testing`
-    * auto tests of `masci-tools` functions
+    * Contains utilities/fixtures for testing that can be useful outside the package
 * `util`
-    * Contains rather low level utility
+    * Contains rather low-level utility
 * `tools`
-    * Contains rather highlevel utility which is rather complete
+    * Contains rather high-level utility which is rather complete
 * `vis`
-    * Contain a collection of matplotlib, pyplot, gnuplot methods used for ploting common results from material science simulations, e.g. bandsstructures, DOS, ...
+    * Contain a collection of matplotlib/bokeh methods used for plotting common results from material science simulations, e.g. bandstructures, DOS, ...

 ## License